yosoykit/MED263-public/week01/docker.md

 ## iAdmix Test
-Given the called variant file, we want to estimate the ancestry of this individual.
+Given the called variant file (vcf), we want to estimate the ancestry of this individual by the list proportions of multiple reference populations that sums up to 1.
 ```bash
 docker run -ti j5kim/iadmix:latest /bin/bash /testrun/testrun.sh
 ```